godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 Users can choose any lock script to use in layer 2 while still minimizing layer 2 transaction size.
 This approach offers the advantage that layer 1 is as flexible as layer 2.

-You may already be awared that we build Godwoken together with Polyjuice, our Ethereum compatible solution.
-Naturally, we have an Ethereum compatible lock, that enables you to use [Metamask](https://metamask.io/) together with Polyjuice.
-This actually has much wider usage.
-With a different layer 2 lock that implements, for example, EOS signature validation logic, an EOS wallet can also be empowered to call Ethereum dApps with Polyjuice.
+We developed Godwoken in conjunction with Polyjuice, our Ethereum-compatible solution.
+Furthermore, we provide an Ethereum compatible lock that enables you to use [MetaMask](https://metamask.io/) in conjunction with Polyjuice.
+In practice, this feature has a broader application with different layer 2 locks.
+An example of this would be a lock that implements the EOS signature validation logic that enables an EOS wallet to call Ethereum dApps through Polyjuice.
 The entire interoperability power of Nervos CKB is preserved in Godwoken as well.

 Now we can derive the signature validation rule for a layer 2 Godwoken transaction:

 * Godwoken locates the corresponding layer 2 lock script by using `from_id` in the layer 2 transaction.
 * The layer 2 lock script is executed to validate the layer 2 transaction.

-The above flow has one quirk: the current version of Godwoken uses optimistic rollup design.
+The above flow has one quirk: the current version of Godwoken uses the optimistic rollup design.
 Due to the "optimistic" nature, the layer 2 lock script is not typically executed on chain.
 It is only executed when a challenger initiates a challenge request on chain, and an aggregator validates the validity of the layer 2 transaction through a cancel challenge request.
 Hence the way to build a layer 2 lock script is also slightly different.
 An example of such a script can be found [here](https://github.com/nervosnetwork/godwoken-scripts/blob/master/contracts/eth-account-lock/src/entry.rs#L24).

 #### Backend